hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

             Restart Install of Package(s)
             Unload a Distribution

-   Installation:</code></div>
+   Installation:</pre>

 Long Story
 ^^^^^^^^^^
-KIDS was invented by Ron DiMecili for CHCS (a VistA derivative for the DoD) while working for SAIC.
+KIDS was written by Ron DiMecili at the VA in 1994.
+It was based on a white paper written by several senior developers, led by Cameron Schlehuber, the Database Administrator.
 Before KIDS existed, VistA (known in those days as the Decentralized Hospital Computer Program [DHCP]) used a technology called DIFROM to transport routines/data between two systems.
 DIFROM, as it name indicates, is part of Fileman (DI in the name is the namespace for Fileman).
 DIFROM transported data as routines, as routines were one of the few early standardized ways to share data between different M systems.
+The routines were were moved between systems using tapes or floppy disks which were mailed.

+By about 1987, VistA systems were all networked to each other via Mailman (i.e.
+SMTP).
+Mailman added a format called "Packman" which allowed the transport of DIFROM formatted routines via SMTP, rather than by "snail mail" on tapes or floppy disks.

-By the time KIDS came around in the mid 90s, VistA systems were all networked to each other via Mailman (i.e.  SMTP); and M systems were by now running on an operating system rather than being the only thing that ran on a machine--so the concept of files on a file system was well-developed by then.
+KIDS came around in the mid 90s; and M systems were by now running on an operating system rather than being the only thing that ran on a machine--so the concept of files on a file system was well-developed by then.
 The data format that KIDS uses looks like the global output format that is a lowest common denominator standard between M implementations.

-As state earlier, in the VA single builds are transported as mail messages;
+KIDS can send messages either through email or via files.
+As stated earlier, in the VA single builds are transported as mail messages; whereas outside of the VA, most builds are transported as files.

-whereas outside of the VA, most builds are transported as files.
-Incidentally, the header and footer for the formats for the mail messages is not identical--there are some minor differences compared with the KIDS file.
-The mail message format is called "Packman" for reasons unknown to me.
+Incidentally, the header and footer for the formats for the mail messages vs KIDS file on the file system are slightly different.
+The mail messages use the same format that Packman used.

 How to Identify KIDS files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^